Stay fighting fit during flu season

-Every winter during flu season thousands of people around the country catch the cold or flu.
+Every winter during flu season thousands of people around the country catch the cold or flu, and this year figures are already reporting common sickness bugs like the Norovirus are at a five year high.

 Generally if you’re fit and healthy, you can manage the symptoms of a cold or flu at home without needing to see a doctor – anyone can catch flu, but those over age 65 are vulnerable to complications that could result in hospitalisation.